valentinsimeonov/minishell/README.md

 3. Check out the Repos that have Completed Strictly what is Demanded

-4. Install the Latest Version of Readline() on the Schools Imacs and Using it rather than the Old One: https://github.com/c8p2d01/minishell_42_WOB_fix
+4. Install the Latest Version of Readline() on the Schools Imacs and Using it rather than the Old One: https://github.com/c8p2d01/minishell_42_WOB_fix -> DONE